 The Western Australian Land Information Authority (Landgate) is the State's trusted and respected source of location information, helping to inform important decision-making in government, business and the community.
 Landgate provides a secure land titles system, impartial land valuation services and authoritative location information – all vital to the Western Australian property market and the State's economy.

 SPUR, being part of Landgate, is interested in supporting businesses operating in our area of expertise.
-Hence the focus of the SPURon WA grant is on location information.
+Hence, the focus of the SPURon WA grant on property and location information.